logo

 The Early Years

 Hudec was born on January 8, 1893 in Besztercebánya, Hungary (now Banská Bystrica, Slovakia), to György Hugyecz, a builder, and Paula Skultéty, daughter of a Lutheran minister.
-György Hugyecz worked on the construction of the Budapest underground, the oldest metro in continental Europe, and later started his own building firm.
-As a schoolboy, young Hudec spent his summers working with his father on construction sites and acquiring skills that would make him stand out in his architectural career: bricklaying, masonry, carpentry.
-In 1910, Hudec enrolled as an architecture student at Budapest Technical University, graduating in 1914.
+György Hugyecz worked on the Budapest underground, the oldest metro in continental Europe, and later started his own building firm.
+As a schoolboy, young Hudec spent his summers working with his father on construction sites and acquiring skills that would serve him well in his architectural career: bricklaying, masonry, carpentry.
+In 1910, Hudec enrolled as an architecture student at the Royal Joseph Polytechnic University, graduating in 1914.

 Just weeks after his graduation, though, World War I erupted, and Hudec entered the Austro-Hungarian army.
-In 1915, he was sent to the Russian front where his architectural training proved useful in being able to quickly draw maps of the terrain.
-But on June 6, 1916, Hudec and his division were captured by the Russian Army—Hudec was struck on the head, and collapsed–and sent first to the field hospital and then to the prison camp Krasnaya Rechka prison camp in Khabarovsk, Siberia.
+In 1915, he was sent to the Russian front where his architectural training proved useful in being able to quickly draw maps of the terrain and build anti-artillery shelters.
+But on June 6, 1916, Hudec and his division were captured by the Russian Army—Hudec was struck on the head, and collapsed–and sent first to the field hospital and then to the Krasnaya Rechka prison camp in Khabarovsk, Siberia.

 The Dramatic Escape